aromaron/acts_as_holdable/README.md

 # ActsAsHoldable
 ActsAsHoldable allows resources to be held by users.
 It:

-* Is a MVC solution based on Rails engines
+* Is a solution based on Rails engines

 ## Installation
 Add this line to your application's Gemfile: